sudar-coder321/Artificial-Neural-Network-from-Scratch/README.md

 ## Fun Fact:-

-- was interested in the mathematical logic behind the working of the algorithm so did it! :relaxed:
+- was interested in the mathematical logic behind the working of the algorithm so tried my hand at it! :relaxed: